 Q: How long have you been collecting?
 A: I've had my first pony (Cotton Candy) since as early as I can remember.
 I've collected off and on since then.

 Q: Where did you find all these ponies?
 A: Very few of the vintage ones were actually purchased in stores.
 As well as it being a side hobby, I scour yard sales, flea markets, and online auctions, where I sometimes find opportunities to add to my collection.
 Q: Why do you collect?
-A: Ponies were an integral part of my childhood, and they have always brought me a feeling of nostalgic joy.
-My collecting hit full speed when I was diagnosed with a serious health condition in my teens, and the hobby provided me with an activity and a passion that I could participate in without risking my physical health.
+A: Ponies were an integral part of my childhood, and they have always brought me a feeling of nostalgia and joy.
+My collecting hit full speed when I was diagnosed with a serious health condition in my teens, and the hobby provided me with an activity and a passion that I could participate in without risking my physical health in the process.
 It all sort of just came together that way, and since meeting some wonderful fellow collectors over the years who are also now my long-time friends, there simply wasn't any reason, nor any will, to stop collecting.
-Despite a hectic and demanding college career, I still find time to enjoy it.

 Q: What is your collection worth?
 A: I'm not sure, but fellow collectors have estimated at least enough to buy a new car.